opxie1/opxie1/README.md

 </div>

-**UChicago**: Currently replicating *Explaining the Decline in the US Employment-to-Population Ratio: A Review of the Evidence* (Abraham & Kearney, 2020) using tidyverse R and Apache Parquet <br>
+**UChicago**: Currently replicating *Explaining the Decline in the US Employment-to-Population Ratio: A Review of the Evidence* (Abraham & Kearney, 2020) using tidyverse R & Apache Parquet <br>
 **UC Merced**: Currently building pipeline for ICE detention and encounters for facility-to-county aggregate crosswalks using Python <br>
 **Delaware State University**: Currently modeling credit and equity market reactions to the April 2025 Trump Liberation Day announcement using Bloomberg Terminal & FRED